Google’s Android 7.1.2 Nougat update continues to cause problems for Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.

 If you’re unfamiliar with the downgrade process for Nexus devices, take a look at this guide courtesy of the Nexus Help Forums.

 If you’re in need of a fix you can’t rely on Google.

 Google hasn’t confirmed Android 7.1.3 or Android 7.2 so there’s a chance Android 7.1.2 will serve as the last version of Nougat.

-The company will almost certainly outline the Android O update at Google I/O in late May but don’t expect a final version of the software to arrive next month.
+The company will probably outline the Android O update at Google I/O in late May but don’t expect a final version of the software to arrive later on this month.
 That’s almost certainly being saved for later this year.

 If you run into an Nexus or Pixel Android 7.1.2 problem you’re probably on your own for a few more weeks.
 At least.

 One of the first things you'll want to do before installing Android 7.1.2 Nougat is to get familiar with the update.
 Blindly installing Android 7.1.2 Nougat on your device is a bad idea, particularly for novice Android users.

 If you haven't been following the Developer Preview, now would be a great time to get acquainted with Android 7.1.2 and its various changes.
 Some are big and obvious.
 Others are much smaller and harder to locate.

 We've put together a guide that will walk you through Android 7.1.2 Nougat versus Android Nougat and Android Marshmallow.
 You can also get a feel for the changes here in this Android 7.1.2 Nougat release roundup.